kevinsann/pa1/README.txt

 both the player and the computer can be very anxiety-inducing to keep track of.

 Pieces are allowed to make jumps.
 Specifically, Vassals (according to the rules for checkers) cannot jump backwards--only forwards left and right.
-However, Kings are allotted this ability and allowed to combine jumps in different directions.

 ENDING:

 The game will end once all of the Computer's/User's pieces have been eliminated.
 Dependent on which outcome takes